Start service online

 Enroll in My Account

 My Account is everything you need from Alliant Energy, in one place.
-After you start service, simply enroll to easily pay your bill, check your energy usage and sign up for other cool options.
+After you start service, you will be emailed an account number.
+Use that account number to enroll to easily pay your bill, check your energy usage and sign up for other cool options.

 Ways to pay your bill

 We offer many convenient ways to pay your bill.

 Power outages and gas odors

 They don’t happen often.
 If you ever do find yourself in the dark, here’s what to know:

 Here are some questions to ask your landlord when you move in.